xinjuezou-whi/whi_modbus_io/README.md

 # whi_modbus_io
-handle the modbus io device
+Handle the ModBus IO device while advertising the service of IO setting

 ## Supported devices
 Currently, only the DAQM-43xx is supported, other devices would be introduced following the requirements change of project